Vice Presidential Swaps Throughout History

 Washington is buzzing this week over revelations in the new book "Double Down" that Obama administration officials considered swapping out Vice President Joe Biden with Hilary Clinton for the number two spot on the 2012 Democratic ticket.

 Wallace's rivalries would prove his undoing, as several leaders of the party rallied against him, and eventually turned FDR against him as well.
 Wallace was replaced on the ticket by Missouri Senator Harry S. Truman at the 1944 Democratic National Convention.
-At the time a major consideration for leaders of the party was Roosevelt's declining health and the selection of Truman altered the course of history.
-Roosevelt died less than three months into his fourth term.
+At the time, a major consideration for leaders of the Democratic party was Roosevelt's declining health, and the selection of Truman altered the course of history - Roosevelt died less than three months into his fourth term.

-Hamlin, a Republican senator and governor from Maine, served as vice president to Abraham Lincoln during Lincoln's first term, from 1861 to 1865.
+Hannibal Hamlin Hamlin, a republican senator and governor from Maine, served as vice president to Abraham Lincoln during Lincoln's first term, from 1861 to 1865.
 Hamlin and Lincoln never met until after they won election, but Hamlin made political sense for Lincoln, who was a Republican from Illinois, because he hailed from the Northeast, a crucial region for Lincoln's ultimate election victory.

-However, by the time Lincoln was running for reelection in 1964, Hamlin was less politically useful.
-Lincoln joined forces with the War Democrats, and selected a member of their party - Andrew Johnson of Tennessee - to replace Hamlin on the ticket.
-This move by Lincoln had a profound affect on the course of American history: Hamlin's term ended in March, 1985, less than two months before Lincoln was assassinated.
+However, by the time Lincoln was running for reelection in 1864, Hamlin was less politically useful.
+Lincoln joined forces with the war democrats, and selected a member of their party - Andrew Johnson of Tennessee - to replace Hamlin on the ticket.
+This move by Lincoln had a profound affect on the course of American history: Hamlin's term ended in March, 1865, less than two months before Lincoln was assassinated.

-Burr was the third vice president of the United States, serving under Thomas Jefferson.
-Jefferson did not select Burr as a running mate, the two men were nominated together by their party - the Democratic Republicans — and it was understood that Jefferson was to be president, Burr was to be vice president.
+Aaron Burr, Jr. Burr was the third vice president of the United States, serving under Thomas Jefferson.
+Jefferson did not select Burr as a running mate, the two men were nominated together by their party - the democratic republicans - and it was understood that Jefferson was to be president, Burr was to be vice president.
 However, the two men ended up receiving the same number of electoral votes initially, and Burr refused to concede.